All Episodes

 Absolutely.

-Yeah, because you you know, that's funny, you know, with my my wife and I bought this um this little kit, and it's sort of a little tray and plaster of Paris, and what you're supposed to do is get your your baby's footprint in it so that it's kept forever.
+Yeah, because, you know, it's funny, you know, my wife and I bought this little kit, and it's sort of a little tray and plaster of Paris.

-Because we can never do it when she was awake because she'd be too active.
+And we had this thing for like a year and we could never do it because we could never do it when she was awake because she'd be too active.

-And then when she actually fell asleep, the last thing you'd want to do is possibly wake her up by putting her foot in something gooey, you know.
+And then when she actually fell asleep, the last thing you'd want to do is possibly wake her up by putting her foot in something gooey, you know?

-So we we never got it done.
+So we never got it done.

 Absolutely impossible.